sddevelopment-be/penguin-pragmatic-patterns/content/practices/external-memory.md

 * Favor text-based formats, as they are easier to version, maintain and port
 * Whatever system you use, make sure it is easily accessible, and non-disruptive to your primary focus

+## Rationale

+Human memory is [extremely lossy](https://www.nationalgeographic.com/science/article/human-memory).
+We are better equipped for creative, constructive thinking than for storing factual information.
+Focus is [easily disrupted](https://blog.rescuetime.com/context-switching/).
+It makes practical and economic sense to try and find a way to free up your headspace and thinking power for the endeavors that actually matter.

 ## Examples

 There are many online (free and paid) systems that offer you a way to store your thoughts.